 7 Internet Scams Even the Smartest People Fall | Tips & Tricks

-Not so long ago, you were considered a savvy user if you ignored unsolicited emails from princes in faraway lands.
-Now the distinction between what's a and what's a legitimate online business is not so cut and dry.
+Not so long ago, you were considered a savvy internet user if you ignored unsolicited emails from princes in faraway lands.
+Now the distinction between what’s a scam and what’s a legitimate online business is not so cut and dry.
 From phishing schemes disguised to lure you into a fraudulent website with innocent-looking bait to malware hidden in Wi-Fi hotspots, here are seven internet scams that even the smartest people fall for.

 1. THE FAKE SOCIAL NETWORK EMAIL